swiftlang/swift-syntax/Sources/SwiftParser/SwiftParser.docc/ParserDesign.md

 The SwiftParser library aims to replace the C++ parser that currently resides in the [Swift compiler][Swiftc].
 As such, minimizing the latency involved in parsing is an extremely important goal.
-We aim to be competetive with the performance of the C++ implementation of the Swift parser _without compromising safety_.
+We aim to be competitive with the performance of the C++ implementation of the Swift parser _without compromising safety_.